What does Ruby mean?

 Ruby is a very popular first name for females (#90 out of 4276, Top 2%) and also a very popular surname for both adults and children (#3646 out of 150436, Top 2%).
 (2000 U.S. Census)

-Jewel (#870 a year ago), Rubie, Rubi and Emerald are the prominent alternative forms of Ruby (#90 a year ago).
-These relations of Ruby reached the apex of their popularity a century ago (adoption of 0.413%) and are somewhat less widespread today (adoption 0.208%, ▼50%), with forms like Rubie falling out of fashion.
-Ruby is more widely used than the rest.
+Jewel (#870 a year ago), Emerald (#1140), Rubi (#1257) and Rubie are the prominent alternative forms of Ruby (#90 a year ago).
+These relations of Ruby reached the apex of their popularity a century ago (adoption of 0.8%) and are now much less widespread (adoption 0.28%, ▼65%), with forms like Jewel falling out of fashion.

-Ruby▲ is pronounced similarly to Reba▼, Rebba, Reeba, Reyba, Rheba, Roba, Robbey, Robbi, Robby, Robee and Robi.
-Other recommended similar baby names are Abby▲, Alby, Bauby, Fiby, Gaby, Joby, Liby, Ray▼, Remy, Rivy, Robyn▼, Romy, Rory, Rosy, Roxy, Rozy, Rudi, Rue, Rui, Rupa, Ruta, Ruth▼, Ruza and Toby▼.
+Ruby▼ is pronounced similarly to Reba▼, Rebba, Reeba, Reyba, Rheba, Roba, Robbey, Robbi, Robby, Robee and Robi.
+Other recommended names are Abby, Alby, Bauby, Fiby, Gaby, Joby, Liby, Ray▼, Remy▲, Rey, Rivy, Robyn▼, Romy, Rory▲, Rosy, Roxy, Rozy, Rudi, Rue, Rui, Rupa, Ruta, Ruth▼, Ruza and Toby.
 These names tend to be less commonly used than Ruby.